apryakhin/legion.stanford.edu/debugging.md

 ### Delay Start

-In some cases I can be useful to attach a debugger to a program prior to the point where it actually fails.
+In some cases it can be useful to attach a debugger to a program prior to the point where it actually fails.
 This can be challenging particularly in multi-node executions where the user cannot simply run `gdb --args ./app ...`.
 To assist in such cases, Legion provides an